diskoverdata/diskover-docs/source_files/visualization_tools.md

 ___
-## Alternate Elasticsearch Visualization Tools (Optional)
+## Optional Elasticsearch Visualization Tools
 ___

-You can use other visualization tools to read the Elasticsearch data catalog besides Diskover-Web.
+You can optionally use other visualization tools to read the Elasticsearch metadata catalog besides Diskover-Web.
 Diskover does not technically support these optional tools, and only Kibana is described in this section.

 ### Using Kibana in Addition to Diskover-Web